osvcos/xfat/README.md

     xfat-fuse /dev/sdd1 /mnt

-You might need to specify the location of libxfat.
+You will need to specify the location of libxfat.
 To do so, you can use the LD_LIBRARY_PATH environment variable:

     LD_LIBRARY_PATH=/path/to/libxfat.so xfat-fuse /dev/sdd1 /mnt